openstack/kolla/docs/dev-quickstart.md

 ## Installing Dependencies

+NB: Kolla will not run on Fedora 22 or later.
+Fedora 22 compresses kernel modules with the .xz compressed format.
+The guestfs system cannot read these images because a dependent package supermin in CentOS needs to be updated to add .xz compressed format support.

 In order to run Kolla, it is mandatory to run a version of `docker-compose` that includes pid: host support.
 The `docker-compose` master repository includes support but the pip packaged version of 1.2.0 does not.
 We expect